 Continue west on Church Street to the Hamilton House c.
 1859located at 407 Church Street.
 This typical Federal townhouse is ornamented by a delicate cast ion veranda and remains a private residence.
 Turn north on S. Lawrence St to the Tardy Cottage c.
 1858.
 Here we have the only surviving example of a raised Creole cottage in downtown Mobile today.
 Unique in Mobile, note the double stairway to the gallery.
 Head north on S. Lawrence to Government Street.
 Looking to the right you see the Ketchum Mansion c.
 1860.A fine example of Italianate building.
 Originally built for Confederate Major William Ketchum, it was commandeered by Union Forces in 1865 and they remained for the duration of the occupation.
 Looking to the left you see Barton Academy c.1836.
 This landmark of Old Mobile rears its venerable domed head through the maze of giant oaks.
 This impressive Greek Revival was home to the first public school in Alabama, and later served as an emergency hospital during the Civil War.
 Walk west on Government Street to the Admiral Semmes Home c.
 1858 located at 802 Government Street.
 Presented to Confederate naval hero, Raphael Semmes in 1871 by popular subscription, he remained there until his death in 1877.

 Continue on west on Government Street to Bayou Street and head south to Big Zion A.M.E.
 Church c.
 1868, 1896.
 Formed in 1842 by a group of slaves who left what is now Government Street United Methodist Church.
 In 1865, Ferdinand Smith was ordained by Bishop J.J.
 Clinton – the first black elder ordained by a black bishop in the state.
 In 1896 stucco over brick was used to build the distinctive Romanesque Revival facade and steeple.
 Faith and perseverance has made this congregation an important spiritual and cultural center for over 170 years.
 Across from Big Zion notice thebrick walls of Church Street Graveyard c.
 1819-1899.When acquired in 1819, Church Street Graveyard lay one half mile beyond the city limits.
 Prominent individuals from Mobile's past are buried here, many in raised tombs.
 Return to Government Street and head east to Dearborn Street.
 On the corner of Dearborn Street rests the Kennedy House c.
 1857.
 Built by Joshua Kennedy, the house remained in the family until 1923.
 It then served as the Seaman's Bethel and later housed the America Legion.
-Winning the first Architectural Award presented by the Historic Mobile Preservation Society in 1950, the house is now in serious disrepair.
+Winning the first Architectural Award presented by the Historic Mobile Preservation Society in 1950, the house was in serious disrepair until recently undergoing a 1.5 million dollar renovation by the 1857 Foundation.
+The house house now been restored to its former glory.

 From here we head south on Dearborn to Church Street and head East.
 At 602 Church Street we have the Farley House c.
 1870.This compact Italianate townhouse remained a popular building form in post Civil War Mobile.
 It is one of the first houses saved from demolition by the Historic Districts Ordinance.
 Walk east on Church Street and turn right on S. Warren Street.
 Head south to 201 S. Warren, the Bunker-Brunson House c.
 1858, 1969.
 Originally resting at 157 Monroe Street this Federal style residence was to be demolished in 1968 to make way for the Wallace Tunnel.
 Thankfully, Judge Paul Brunson acquired the house and faithfully reconstructed the structure in 1969 at 201 S Warren where it remains a private residence today.
 Looking next door we have the Taber House c.
 1850.Built by Archelaus Taber, a prominent Mobile house builder of former days, this pleasing example of a highly raised Creole cottage was one of the first renovations to be completed in Church Street East.
 Continue south on S. Warren to St. John's Episcopal Church Home for Orphans c.1869-1870located at 208 S. Warren St. The third oldest Episcopal church in Mobile, St. Johns occupied the corner of Dearborn and Monroe Streets from 1853 until 1953.Comprising a church, rectory and orphanage, only the building you see here survives.
 The first floor of the orphanage functioned as a school while the second floor served as a dormitory.
 This area is now known as British Park at St. Johns, or more simply British Park.